 A Preventable Tragic Drowning Of A Child On A Cruise Ship?

-According to a statement from Carnival Cruise Lines, a six-year-old boy drowned on the last day of a four-day Caribbean cruise at one of the ship's pools, while with his family.
+According to Carnival Cruise Lines' statement, a six-year-old boy drowned on the last day of a four-day Caribbean cruise at one of the ship's pools while with his family.
 These pool injury cases are typical of the cases we take at Ehline Law Firm.
 I felt obligated to shed some light on the potential claims possible by the surviving family.

-After arriving at a port in Miami, the Miami-Dade Police Department identified the boy as Qwentyn Hunter of Winter Garden, Florida.
+After arriving at a Miami port, the Miami-Dade Police Department identified the boy as Qwentyn Hunter of Winter Garden, Florida.
 According to Miami-Dade investigators, Hunter was swimming with his ten-year-old brother when the incident occurred.
 Passengers around the pool immediately pulled him out and began CPR.

 Police have said that foul play is not suspected, but the six-year-old was pronounced dead at the scene.
-Victory ship passenger Shaina Shaw stated that she, along with several other passengers, helped in pulling the boy out of the pool.
-Shaw said the boy had been playing with his mother, father and older brother in the shallow end of the poolside.
+Victory ship passenger Shaina Shaw stated that she, along with several other passengers, helped pull the boy out of the pool.
+Shaw said the boy played with his mother, father, and older brother in the shallow end of the poolside.